openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 fabric.
 A typical workflow will be for a user or admin to create a user-defined network, and then the admin will be responsible to:

-1. If setting up VRF-Lite, do any host modifications necessary via NMState to enslave a physical interface to the matching network VRF.
+1. If setting up VRF-Lite, do any host modifications necessary via NMState to enslave an IP interface to the matching network VRF.
 2. Configure BGP peering via interacting with the FRR-K8S API for a given set of worker nodes.
 Also define filters for what routes should be received from the provider network.